Foods to help children sleep

 Drizzle a little in your warm milk or herb tea.
 Lots of sugar is stimulating.
 But a little glucose tells your brain to turn off orexin, a neurotransmitter linked to alertness.

 It's not a myth.
-Milk has some tryptophan – an amino acid that has a sedative-like effect – and calcium, which helps the brain use tryptophan.
-Plus there's the psychological throw-back to infancy, when a warm bottle meant "relax, everything's fine".
+Milk has some tryptophan, an amino acid that acts like a sedative, and calcium, which helps the brain use tryptophan.
+Plus there's the reminder of infancy, when a warm bottle meant "relax, everything's fine".

-Oats are a rich source of sleep-inviting melatonin.
-A small bowl of warm cereal with a splash of maple syrup is cosy – and if you've got the munchies, it's filling too.
+Oats are a rich source of melatonin.
+A small bowl of warm cereal with a splash of maple syrup is cosy.
+If you've got the munchies, it's filling too.

 Almonds and peanut butter